 You should see “Hello World!” printed out to the terminal.
 If you receive an error, there is probably an issue with either your Python or TCOD installation.

-Downloading the Image File
+Downloading the Image File Link to heading

 For this tutorial, we’ll need an image file.
 The default one is provided below.